github/training-kit/_includes/activity/github-CLI/02-clone-repository.md

 1. Type `cd REPOSITORY-NAME` to move into the directory of the repository you just created.
 1. Type `git status`.

 `git status` is a command you will use often to verify the current state of your repository and the files it contains.
-Right now, we can see that we are on branch master, everything is up to date with origin/master and our working directory is clean.
+Right now, we can see that we are on branch `master`, everything is up to date with `origin/master` and our working directory is clean.